febbraiod/legal_aid/README.md

 The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

-add links for editing and deleting to show page list clients cases on button click on right of show page
+list clients cases on button click on right of show page